sophos/Sophos-Central-SIEM-Integration/README.md

 Download and extract from [here](https://github.com/sophos/Sophos-Central-SIEM-Integration/archive/v1.1.0.zip) for the latest release.
 For older version, please consult the Releases section below.
+For changes to the API, please consult the API Updates section below.
 The script requires Python 2.7.9+ to run.

 #### Releases ####